Tropical mixtures of star tree metrics: Tropical secant varieties and the space of star trees

+In \cite{DM}, Cartwright and Chan study the possible \emph{star tree ranks} of dissimilarity maps (see Definition~\ref{def:dissMap}).
+These ranks are defined as the minimum $r$ such that any dissimilarity map can be written as a mixture of $r$ star trees.
+If no such $r$ exists, we say that the matrix has infinite star tree rank.
+We define the \emph{star tree metric rank} of a dissimilarity map in an analogous way.
+It follows from the definition that the star tree metric ranks are bounded below by the star tree ranks.

+In~\cite[Theorem 5]{DM} the authors show that for $n\geq 3$, any dissimilarity map on $n$ taxa can be written as the mixture of $n-2$ star trees, possibly with negative weights on their edges.
+Moreover, this bound is tight.
+By comparing their result with Lemma~\ref{lm:n=4}, we see that any metric on four taxa is a tropical mixture of two star trees, but not necessarily two star tree {metrics}.

-To finish, we would like to make some comments on star tree metric ranks of dissimilarity maps.
-Since the configuration of points associated to $\Delta(2,n)$ is in convex position, \cite[Cor~2.3]{tropicalDevelin} shows that for $k\gg 0$, the $k$-th tropical secant (or \emph{$\infty$-th tropical secant}) of the space of star trees equals the ambient space $\RR^{\binom{n}{2}}$.
-Notice that the results of \cite{DM} give us $n-2$ as a sharp lower bound on such $k$.
-However, the space of tree metrics does not equal the $\infty$-th tropical secant variety of star tree metrics.
-A very simple example is given for $n=4$ taxa and the cut metric $(12|34)$, i.e.~the metric defined by $D(1,3)=D(1,4) =D(2,3)=D(2,4)=1$ and $0$ otherwise.
-Assume $D=\bigoplus_{k=1}^N S_k$ where $S_k$ are star tree metrics, and denote $e_j^{(k)}$ the weight of the edge pendant to leaf $j$ in $S_k$.
+We now rephrase these properties in the language of tropical geometry.
+Since the configuration of points associated to $\Delta(2,n)$ is in convex position, \cite[Corollary~2.3]{tropicalDevelin} shows that for $k\gg 0$, the $k$-th tropical secant (called the \emph{$\infty$-th tropical secant}) of the space of star trees equals the ambient space $\RR^{\binom{n}{2}}$.
+Notice that \cite[Theorem 5]{DM} gives us $n-2$ as a sharp lower bound on such $k$'s.
+However, the space of tree metrics does not equal the $\infty$-th tropical secant variety of the star tree metrics.
+For example, Lemma~\ref{lm:n=4} implies that the cut metric $D$ defined by the quartet $(12|34)$, where $D(1,3)=D(1,4) =D(2,3)=D(2,4)=1$ and $0$ otherwise, has star tree metric rank bigger than two.
+Furthermore, this rank is infinite.
+By contradiction, assume that for some $N\geq 1$ we can write $D=\bigoplus_{k=1}^N S_k$, where all $S_k$ are star tree metrics.
+For each $k,i$, we let $e_i^{(k)}$ be the weight of the edge pendant to leaf $i$ in $S_k$.
 Then we have $S_k(1,2)=e_1^{(k)}+e_2^{(k)}\leq D(1,2)=0$ and $S_k(3,4)=e_3^{(k)}+e_4^{(k)}\leq D(3,4)=0$.
-By the positivity condition on the edge weights, we conclude $e_{j}^{(k)}=0$ for all $i,j$, a contradiction.

-In general, we consider any \emph{cut metric} on $n$ taxa, given by a partition with at least two subsets are not singletons.
-Then, by conveniently restricting $D$ to a metric on a four-element set we conclude that $D$ does not lie in $\infty$-th secant variety of the space of star tree metrics, so the latter is not the space of metrics.
-Moreover, the same example shows that we cannot cover all tree metrics by tropical mixtures of finitely many star tree metrics.
-In particular, these results together with \cite[Cor~2.3]{tropicalDevelin} imply that regular subdivisions of the second hypersimplex need not be positive, as one would expect from the constructions.
+Since all weights are nonnegative, we conclude $e_{i}^{(k)}=0$ for all $i,k$, hence $D=0$, a contradiction.
+This example can be extended to higher number of taxa, by considering any \emph{cut metric} given by a partition of $[n]$ where, at least, two subsets have more than one element.
+In particular, these results together with \cite[Corollary~2.3]{tropicalDevelin} imply that regular subdivisions of the second hypersimplex need not be positive, as one would expect from the constructions.